 This first-party cookie is used by our website to provide you with the functionality required to execute the IQ tests.
-It is needed also by the forms on this website, such as the contact form and customer data form.
-The cookies are used to remember the user information for future usage.
+It is also needed by the forms on this website, such as the contact form and customer data form.
+These cookies are used to remember user information for future usage.

 XSRF-TOKEN cookie (First-party cookie)

 This first-party cookie is used by our forms to protect you from the Cross-site request forgery attack.
-For more information, see the Cross-site request forgery article in the Wikipedia.
+For more information, see the Wikipedia article on Cross-site request forgery.

-Third-party cookies are placed on a user's hard disk by a website from a domain other than the one a user is visiting.
-In our cases the third party is Google.
+Third-party cookies are placed on a user's computer by a website from a domain other than the one the user is visiting.
+In our case, an example of a third-party website is Google.

 Cookies set by Google (third-party cookie)

 Google uses various third-party cookies on our website.
-This site uses Google Analytics which is one of the most widespread and trusted analytics solutions on the web for helping us to understand how you use the site and ways that we can improve your experience.
+This site uses Google Analytics, which is one of the most widespread and trusted analytics solutions on the web, to help us understand how you use the site and ways that we can improve your experience.
 These cookies may track things such as how long you spend on the site and the pages that you visit so we can continue to produce engaging content.

 Google may also use one or more third-party cookies in its reCAPTCHA (I'm not a robot) widget.
-We use it on our site to verify you're not a robot.
+We use it on our site to verify you are not a robot.

-For more information on Google cookies, see the official Google Privacy & Terms page.
+This data is often anonymized, but for more information on Google cookies please see the official Google Privacy & Terms page.

 How to control and delete cookies?

-You can prevent the setting of cookies by adjusting the settings on your browser (see your browser Help for how to do this).
+You can prevent the setting of cookies by adjusting your browser’s settings (see your browser’s Help for instructions on how to do this).